Autodesk/maya-usd/lib/mayaUsd/fileio/doc/SchemaAPI_Import_Export_in_Python.md

         return True
 ```

-So we can now try importing the scene we exported in the previous section:
+Using the animation aware `mayaUsdLib.ReadUtil.ReadUsdAttribute()` function, so we can now try importing the scene we exported in the previous section:

 ```python
 mayaUsdLib.SchemaApiAdaptor.Register(BulletRigidBodyShemaImporter,